Dawes Hicks: Biography

 During his time at UCL, Hicks continued to live, at least partly, in Cambridge where he regularly lectured at the university, under the auspices of the Faculty of Moral Science, on Psychology and on the Philosophy of Kant (and examined in the Moral Sciences Tripos on the former).
 He also "as a labour of love" gave annual lectures at Carmarthen College (a training college for teachers at religious schools) which were to be published in 1928 under the title "Ways towards the Spiritual Life".
 (Hicks was also for thirty years a trustee of Dr. Williams's Library.)

 S.V.
 Keeling (whose early studies at UCL were directed under Hick's advisement and who would later return there as an MA student and then as a lecturer during his tenure) describes Hicks as being, as a teacher "a man of single-mind, wholly engrossed in philosophy".
-Keeling reports that Hicks believed that philosophy "as no other subject, could impart to.. students an influence and a training such as would render them habitually reflective about their existence and destiny".
+Keeling reports that Hicks believed that philosophy "as no other subject, could impart to … students an influence and a training such as would render them habitually reflective about their existence and destiny".
 Hicks "ever saw clearly that the spiritual value of philosophical studies far outweighed their academic importance" but denied "that philosophy could legitimately serve as a substitute for religion or for religious faith".
-Hick's significant efforts and influence as a teacher at UCL are testified to by Keeling, de Burgh and Stebbing alike and reported on by Wolff.
+Hicks' significant efforts and influence as a teacher at UCL are testified to by Keeling, de Burgh and Stebbing alike and reported on by Wolff.

 Having already been secretary of the Aristotelian Society for many years, Hicks was made its president in 1913 and was elected a fellow of the British Academy in 1927.
 He retired from UCL the following year and thereafter lived entirely in Cambridge but continued his long serving work as a sub-editor of the Hibbert Journal to his sick bed and, as Stebbing reports, "was writing his famous 'Philosophical Survey' for that Journal when death came, rather suddenly at the end" on 16 January 1941, aged 78.

 Philosophical theism

 Hicks was a Christian theist in his personal life but authored The Philosophical Bases Of Theism, a work on philosophical theism based on his Hibbert Lectures from 1931.
 The book utilized cosmological, moral and teleological arguments for the existence of God.
 Hicks rejected any form of mysticism and disputed the evidence of religious belief from mystical experiences.
 The book argued for theism but was not concerned with Christianity or any other specific revelation.
-It has been described as Hicks "most able and impressive work".
+It has been described as Hicks' "most able and impressive work".